 Winston created our Australian Tap Dance Festival in 2012 after being transformed by life changing tap festivals and events in his tap trips to America since 2008.
 He took the best ingredients like the residencies, discussions, evening events, the family atmosphere, live musicians, performance opportunities and inspirational mentors to create this amazing festival experience with Australian and international talent for our community to enjoy here in Australia.

-He has had the pleasure of performing solo internationally at the Montreal Tap Festival, New York City Tap Festival, and teaching at New York’s Broadway Dance Centre and studios in Italy, France, Austria, Croatia, Czech, UK, New Zealand , Spain, Germany, Switzerlland, United states and Canada.
+A professional tap dancer and musician for over a decade, Winston founded and directs the annual Australian Tap Dance Festival now in it’s tenth year.
+He has had the pleasure of performing solo internationally at the Montreal Tap Festival, New York City Tap Festival (Tap City), Hong Kong Tap Festival and teaching masterclasses at New York’s Broadway Dance Centre, London’s Pineapple Studios as well as studios in Italy, France, Austria, Croatia, Czech, Spain, Germany, Switzerland, Canada and New Zealand.